 In the United States, the leading causes of death for victims of spinal cord injuries are respiratory disease and septicemia.
 Over the last 45 years, advances in science have reduced the likelihood of death from cancer, stroke, urinary disease, and suicide, but not septicemia.
 Only a minor decrease in the rate of death from respiratory disease has been noted in that time.

-The Law Offices of Joel J. Kofsky will make sure that the medical team treating your neck or back injury are the very best available.
+Philly Injury Law will make sure that the medical team treating your neck or back injury are the very best available.
 Our legal team will make sure you or your injured family member gets the highest level of care and rehabilitation.
 We want you to be as close to 100% better as we can get.

 Our attorneys know the nuanced laws in Pennsylvania and will prevent insurance companies from using loopholes to reduce the amount of money they pay you.
 We make sure that your injury is treated correctly and that you are compensated to the fullest extent of the law.
 Our spinal cord injury lawyers will help you from your first call until long after we win your case.
 Our risk-free consultation is designed to provide an opportunity to speak with our staff about your case so that we can let you know how to proceed.
 Our goal is to see you and your family healthy and happy, and we will fight on your behalf to make sure that you are not left with a lifetime of pain and suffering because of an accident that was not your fault.